mmbman/Katagiri/1984-03-25-Mindfulness-Talk-5.md

 Well, “although the robe is cleaned with the aid of water and by changing the water” means, if you want to clean the robe, you have to use the water.
 And also, you have to change the water again and again.
 So if you want to do zazen, you should use zazen.
 And again and again you have to change zazen.
 Because every *sesshin* is different, don’t you think so?
 So you should change the spirit of sesshin.
 In other words, “change the water” means you must be *fresh*, always.
 Your spirit must be fresh, the spirit of sesshin must be fresh, every time.
 That is *change the water*.
 Change the water constantly until it’s clean.
 So that is the point it says here.

 [...]
-But *cleaned* means, you should remember, Dogen Zenji says water *is* contaminated by robe: already there is subject and object, [already it is] in the light of human concepts.
+But *cleaned* means, you should remember, Dōgen Zenji says water *is* contaminated by robe: already there is subject and object, [already it is] in the light of human concepts.
 So zazen is contaminated, [and] you are soaked in zazen.
 So you are always thinking.
 If you see the contaminated zazen, you don’t like it, you know? *[He laughs.]* So you want to clean the zazen.
 But if *you* start to wash the robe, so-called *practitioner*, simultaneously water is contaminated by the practitioner.
 That’s pretty natural.
 Even though you see the contaminated water, constantly you should use the water, nothing else.
 Anyway, if you want to do zazen, use the zazen, whatever happens.
 Under all circumstances: up, and down, up, and down.
 Under all circumstances continually use the water [or] zazen.

 But we don’t do it in that way.
 When you feel bored and you don’t like it, you want to get up from zazen and use something else.
 Because there are lots of things by which you are “captured,” fantastic things in this world.